 Though remaining there for longer than most bigger black metal bands, WATAIN now seem to have thoroughly reached the point where they’ve fallen out of favour with what’s traditionally referred to as the underground.
 At least one would get this impression from perusing message boards and comments fields.

 – I was always sceptical about those message boards; Full Moon Productions, Krieg, and all that shit.
 When they first appeared, I was on there quite often – mostly to keep myself up to date with all the new releases that came out all of a sudden once the underground turned digital.
 But eventually, I realised how basically ninety-five percent of the content was just time-consuming, uninteresting trash.
 At that time, half of the people who now spend their miserable days on today’s forums were still years away from their first YouTube NECROVORE search entry.

 Having come from the same milieu yourself though, doesn’t being lumped into the same category as CRADLE OF FILTH bother you at all?

 – What these people think of WATAIN and our twenty-year long history is of spectacular irrelevance to me.
 Unless it’s something positive, I’d be foolish to give any meaning to opinions about our life’s work from empty herd-mentality – sentiments rendered even more pathetic considering they’d never dare confront us with them in person.
 Such is the long-established nature of insects; they chirp all day but as soon as you walk by, they shut the fuck up.

-This is an excerpt from the full article, which is approximately twice as long and will be published in Bardo Methodology #3.
+This is an excerpt from the full article, which is approximately twice as long and published in Bardo Methodology #3.